What is Hreflang?

 Hreflang is an HTML attribute (rel=“alternate” hreflang=“x”) that signals to Google and other search engines which language and country a specific page version targets.

 If your site has pages in multiple languages or region-specific versions (English for US vs. English for UK), hreflang prevents Google from treating them as duplicate content.
-Without it, Google picks one version to show globally — and it might not be the right one for each audience.
+Without it, Google picks one version to show globally.
+And it might not be the right one for each audience.

 An Ahrefs study found that only 19% of multilingual sites implement hreflang correctly.
 The remaining 81% have errors ranging from missing return tags to broken URLs.
 It’s one of the most commonly misconfigured technical SEO elements.